bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### Q: Do I need to put anything in my Bulwark.conf to enable staking?

-A: No, the wallet has a "Enable Staking" button on the bottom, which you will need to press to enable staking.
+A: No, you just need to unlock the wallet for staking only (by ticking the box right next to your password field and typing in your password.).

 ##### Q: How much Bulwark do I need to stake?